9miao/CrossApp/README.md

 This optimization makes touch event dispatch become more intelligent and development process simple and easy.

 #####4.
 CATextField functions completion:
-1.Add keyboard type selecting on text field<br/>
+1.Added keyboard type selecting on text field<br/>
-2.Add hiding display character ※<br/>
+2.Added hiding display character ※<br/>
-3.Add cursor movement, insert and delete<br/>
+3.Added cursor movement, insert and delete<br/>
-4.Add functions such as obtaining keyboard height and others<br/>
+4.Added functions such as obtaining keyboard height and others<br/>
 5.Only support iOS and Android for now<br/>

 #####5.
-Add new functions of CATabBarController and CANavigationController
+Added new functions of CATabBarController and CANavigationController
 Support tabBarController switching to viewController animation effect<br/>
-Add TabBar and NavigationBar hiding function<br/>
+Added TabBar and NavigationBar hiding function<br/>

 #####6.
 Fixed some bugs
 1.Fixed bug: setting ZOder before addSubview in CAView is invalid<br/>